-There’s no better way to indulge in some sofa travelling than a browse through these extraordinary escapes.
-Whether you’re after inspiration for your future home, a (Covid-safe) vacation, or just a sweet few moments of fantasy, there’s always an excuse to trawl the net for beautiful homes in amazing locations.
+These extraordinary escapes are the best way to indulge in some sofa travelling.
+Whether you're after inspiration for your future home, a vacation, or just a sweet few moments of fantasy, there's always an excuse to trawl the net for beautiful homes in amazing locations.
 From houses elegantly perched on forested North American cliffs to retreats nestled deep in verdant Mexican nature reserves, along with beach shacks, desert abodes and mountain cabins – this selection of enviable getaways is sure to get you daydreaming at your desk.

 Karuizawa Retreat, Japan

 Ed Ng and Terence Ngan, who run the Hong Kong-based interior architectural studio AB Concept, are accustomed to creating glamorous environments for their clients – recent projects include restaurant Paper Moon Giardino in Milan, eateries for Four Seasons hotels around Asia, and a couture rug collection with Tai Ping Carpets.
 However, when it came to their holiday getaway, they decided on the bucolic Japanese hot-spring mountain resort of Karuizawa, an hour by Shinkansen from Tokyo and famed for its unassuming, relaxed lifestyle.
 ‘We wanted an antidote to our usual lives,’ Ng explains.
 After an intensive search, they selected a vertiginous forested site with unobstructed mountain views and, working with a local architect, created a simple, contemporary 200 sq m, two-storey timber and stone chalet.